osohq/oso/new-docs/content/any/getting-started/policies/index.md

 must succeed, and so the rules `resource_role_applies_to`, `user_in_role`, and `role_allow` must be defined and match the supplied arguments.
 Rules may also be recursive, i.e., may refer to themselves.

+## Summary

+In this tutorial, we've seen that:

+* A policy in Oso is written as a set of Polar rules.
+* Authorization decisions are made by evaluating a query of the form `allow(actor, action, resource)` with respect to a policy.
+* Rules have heads: names and parameters that may be matched by a query.
+* Rules may have bodies: conditions that must also succeed for a query to be successful.
+* Rules may refer to application classes, instances, fields, and methods.